 With titles like Orange is the New Black, Master of None, Bojack Horseman, and GLOW on the Netflix platform, however, there are still some real must-watch titles not going anywhere.
 Not to mention over 100 Emmy nominations for various shows, and recent Oscars for last year's incredible Roma.

 Netflix as a whole can feel like a matter of quantity over quality, but there are enough high-profile shows and variety to ensure most viewers will remain catered for.

 - Star Wars on Disney Plus: old movies, new shows, and everything else to come

 It's clear that Disney's streaming service has a lot going for it, with mammoth franchises like Star Wars, Marvel, and more creating a true pop culture entertainment hub.

 The monthly subscription price is already pretty attractive, and gives you a month's worth of content for the price of buying a standalone Disney movie off iTunes or Rakuten TV.
-Of course, not everything from Disney's big franchises are here already – only 16 Marvel movies at launch, for instance, and the Spider-Man movies likely never to join them – and we don't know exactly how the catalogue might change or expand each month, in the vein of Netflix's ongoing curation or otherwise.
+Of course, not everything from Disney's big franchises are here already – only 16 Marvel movies at launch, for instance, and the Sony Spider-Man movies likely never to join them – but we do know that the service won't have a rotating slate of licensed content like Netflix.

 It's likely that Netflix will keep the edge with its sheer number of titles, and therefore more likelihood of having something for each of its users.
 Even with Disney's various acquisitions, Disney Plus is likely to be more of a niche proposition, and if you're not a die-hard Marvel fan or a parent needing some distracting Disney cartoons, it's hard to see Disney Plus becoming part of your daily routine in the same way as Netflix.